open-sci/2021-2022-la-chouffe-code/answers.md

 Clarify what measure you used to identify "smaller journals" - what is a "small journal"?
 What is the threshold used to differentiate it from a "big journal"?
 What is a "medium journal"?

-*Smaller is referred to the number of dois associated to the journal, so it refers to the distribution of number of articles per journal.*
+*By saying this we do not refer to any previous classification made by other researchers.
+We defined as "smaller" those journals  havng less than 10 DOIs specified in their metadata.*

 Including, in the analysis, also the publication type of the citing entity could be beneficial for the discussion of the results, I believe, since you can show if there are different behaviours depending on the kind of the citing entities.

 *We tried this kind of analysis and we found that... .*
+*In the new version of the project we added some visualizations – and the following analysis – showing the behaviour of journals belonging to different fuields.
+By doing this we followed [Library of Congress Classification of subjects & categorical](https://www.loc.gov/catdir/cpso/lcco/), grouping the journals into two macro-categories: Science Technology and Medical (STM) field or Social Sciences and Humanities field (SSH).
+We found out that (to be continued...)*

 Did you use some approach to check about possible dumps in the original data, in particular those from Crossref?
 It is important to do this check, since it may happen that in a Crossref dump the same entity (i.e. the same citing DOI) is introduced twice or more times.
 It is, of course, a mistake from Crossref, but it happens and must be handled since it may affect the results of your analysis.
 How did you approach it?

-*We used a dictionary for keeping track of the DOIs; since no duplicates are possible in this datatype, this problem is not possible*
+*We used a dictionary for keeping track of the DOIs; since no duplicates are possible in this datatype, this problem is not possible.*

 In answering one of the comments during the presentation, you said that Crossref modifies the metadata that is deposited to some extent.
 It is necessary to clarify if and how Crossref does it, in particular clarifying which metadata it modifies and providing specific source documentation that supports this claim.